Moose of Alaska

 Meandering Moose

-Moose will gorge from spring to fall and can weigh up to 1800 pounds!
-Males grow a set of antlers throughout the summer that can end up weighing 250 pounds as well.
+Moose will gorge from spring to fall and can weigh up to 1800 pounds.
+Males grow a set of antlers throughout the summer that can end up weighing 250 pounds.
+That weight is essential when it comes to the rut season.
 This is all in effort to show up and be a top candidate in the mating season that comes in the fall.
+Typically mothers stay in small groups with their young and show them how to navigate and find prolific food sources.

 Calving Season

 In the spring you might be able to spot a calf near their mother.
-If so, be very careful and keep a healthy distance from them.
+If so, be very careful and keep ample distance from them.
 Nursing mother’s can be extremely aggressive and territorial.
+When it comes down to it, any animal who has their young with them, give them space and respect.
+More likely than not, moose choose to have their babes in peatland regions.
+These areas are nutrient rich and offer a a gentle landing during the birthing process.
 You might be able to spot the babes by their brighter red colors and lanky legs when they are first born.
 Normally the Alaskan Moose has one calf.
 However, on particularly abundant years they can have twins.
+(Alaska Dept. of Fish and Game)

-At the time of birth a calf can weigh 28 pounds!
-And within the first five months will grow 10 times that size.
+At the time of birth a calf can weigh a hefty 28 pounds.
+And within the first five months will grow 10 times that size!
+Mom watches over them as they figure out how to use their lengthy appendages.
+There is no lesson more important for all beings than to not get between a mother and their young!
+Especially an Alaskan mama moose.
 They love to eat willow, birch, shrubs, and fresh shoots.
-Calving starts in May and are often right outside your door or near the road side, so be careful driving.
-There is no lesson more important for all beings than to never get between a mother and their young!
-Especially a mama moose and their young.
+Calving starts in May and are often right outside your door or near the road side.
+It’s worth it to take a look out your window before stepping outside so you don’t find yourself in a surprise face off with a moose.

 Moose Migrations